History of Berliner FC Dynamo (1989–2004): Regionalliga Nordost (1994–1998)

-FC Berlin opened the 1994–95 Regionalliga Nordost with a 3-3 draw against Spandauer SV in front of 340 spectators at the Stadion im Sportforum on 31 July 1994.
-Then followed a 2-6 loss against the reserve team of Hertha BSC.
+FC Berlin opened the 1994–95 Regionalliga Nordost with a 3–3 draw against Spandauer SV in front of 340 spectators at the Stadion im Sportforum on 31 July 1994.
+Then followed a 2–6 loss against the reserve team of Hertha BSC.
 The team struggled in the league and stood at 14th place after the first half of the season.
 The presidency of Landmann proved short.
-Klaus Bittroff was elected new club president on 20 February 1995.
-Bittroff was elected with the votes 77-11.
-Bittrof had previously served as vice-president in the presidium of Dr. Wolfgang Hösrich.
+New club elections for the presidium and the board of directors were announced for 10 February 1995.
+Eberhard Landmann would not be running for president again.
+Landmann had taken office with big plans, but had hardly kept any of his promises and had withdrawn more and more.
+There was also a crisis on the board of directors, which had shrunk from seven to three members.
+Klaus Bittroff was elected new club president on 10 February 1995 with the votes 77–11.
+Bittroff had previously served as vice-president in the presidium of Dr. Wolfgang Hösrich.
 Volkmar Wanski was elected new vice-president.
-FC Berlin managed to win only nine out of 34 matches during the league season.
+The team defeated Bischofswerdaer FV 08 4–1 away in a replay of the match from the 11th matchday on 25 February 1995 and later stabilized in 11th place.
+FC Berlin met FC Energie Cottbus away on the 23rd matchday on 18 March 1995.
+Riots broke out when 60 supporters of FC Berlin climbed the fence at the Stadion der Freundschaft to invade the pitch.
+The supporters had to be pushed back by police.
+The match ended 1-1, with one goal by Michal Steffen for FC Berlin.
 The team reached the semi-finals of the 1994–95 Berlin Cup but was eliminated after a 1–2 loss to Türkiyemspor Berlin at the Friedrich-Ludwig-Jahn-Sportpark on 8 May 1995.
-FC Berlin finished the 1994–95 Regionalliga Nordost in 11th place and retained its place in the league, with FC Carl Zeiss Jena becoming the first champion of the Regionalliga Nordost.
+FC Berlin eventually finished the 1994–95 Regionalliga Nordost in 11th place and retained its place in the league, with FC Carl Zeiss Jena becoming the first champion of the Regionalliga Nordost.
+FC Berlin had managed to win only nine out of 34 matches during the league season.
 Jens-Uwe Zöphel left the team for FC Energie Cottbus, Rayk Schröder for Union Berlin, Ronny Nikol for 1.
 FC Nürnberg, Marcell Fensch for 1.
 FC Köln, and Stefan Oesker for VfB Lichterfelde after the season.